info-com/econtext-sdk-php/doc/source/classify/keywords/keywords-construct.rst

     An :ref:`econtext-client` object which is used to perform interaction with the eContext API

 $data
     An optional parameter for the constructor.
-The data that will be passed into the eContext API
+The list of keywords that will be passed into the eContext API for classification

 Return Values
 ^^^^^^^^^^^^^

-Returns a new ApiCall instance.
+Returns a new Keywords instance.